AshutoshBuilds/xts-interactive-api/README.md

 The XTS Trading API provides developer, data-scientist, financial analyst and investor the functionality necessary to create automated trading strategies, as well as other trading related applications with support of XTS OEMS hosted by Financial Institutions to trade with Indian electronic exchanges.

-With the use of the socket.io library, the API has streaming capability and will push data notifications in a JSON format.
+With the use of the socket.io-client library (v4.x), the API has streaming capability and will push data notifications in a JSON format.
 Your application can place orders and receive real-time trade notification.

 There is also an examples folder available which illustrates how to create a connection to XTS OEMS hosted by Brokers to subscribe to real-time events.
 Please request for apikeys with Symphony Fintech developer support team to start integrating your application with XTS OEMS.